ThePorgs/Exegol-docs/source/getting-started/install.rst

     ..  group-tab:: Windows

-        Exegol should **NOT** be used as admin on Windows.
+        Exegol should **NOT** be used as admin on Windows and **NOT** as root in a WSL instance.
 Docker Desktop doesn't require administrator privileges.

 4. Installation of the first Exegol image